Famous Birthdays·February 15·Carter Harrison III

 Biography

-Carter Harrison III was Chicago incarnate: charming, shrewd, and relentlessly ambitious.
-The son of a Kentucky aristocrat, he moved to the booming city after the Great Fire, sensing its raw potential.
-As a Democratic congressman, he was a minor figure, but as mayor, he found his true stage.
-He championed the working class while cultivating the wealthy, presenting himself as the common man's friend in a silk hat.
-His administrations oversaw the city's dramatic physical transformation and its rise as an industrial titan.
-He understood the power of spectacle, presiding over the opening of the first elevated railway and, most famously, the 1893 World's Columbian Exposition.
-His political machine was built on patronage, and he navigated the city's turbulent labor unrest with a mix of sympathy and political calculation.
-His assassination on the eve of his election to a fifth term by a disgruntled office-seeker cemented his status as a symbol of the peril and promise of America's urban frontier.
+Carter Harrison III presided over the opening of Chicago's first elevated railway and the 1893 World's Columbian Exposition.
+Born to a Kentucky aristocrat, he moved to Chicago after the Great Fire and sensed its potential.
+As mayor, he championed the working class while courting the wealthy, presenting himself as the common man's friend in a silk hat.
+His administrations oversaw the city's rise as an industrial titan.
+He built a political machine on patronage and navigated labor unrest with calculation.
+A disgruntled office-seeker assassinated him on the eve of his fifth election, making him a symbol of urban frontier's peril.

 #1 When Carter Was Born